 The Canon EF 24mm f/2.8 IS USM Lens delivers fast and accurate AF, very good image quality and image stabilization in a light, compact and moderately-priced package.
 This of course sounds great - and truth is, I really like this lens.

 The Canon EF 24mm f/2.8 IS USM Lens review was created simultaneously with the Canon EF 28mm f/2.8 IS USM Lens Review.
 These nearly identical lenses arrived at the same time and replace the also-similar-to-each-other Canon EF 24mm f/2.8 Lens and Canon EF 28mm f/2.8 Lens.
 The 24 IS and 28 IS have improved image quality, add image stabilization and Ring-type USM AF, have a reduced minimum focus distance and have a much improved build quality - including a much better MF ring than the replaced 1987/1988-era designs.
-The big downside is a significantly higher price tag than these 25-or-so-year-old lenses were blessed with.
+The big downside is a significantly higher price tag (at introdcution) than these 25-or-so-year-old lenses were blessed with.

 The 24mm focal length is a very popular one.
 While not ultra-wide even on a full frame sensor format body, 24mm images often look best with a subject being emphasized from a close perspective.

 Unless the subject is a person of course.
 Environmental and group portraits are the best people photography styles for a 24mm full frame image.